moonsdust/SheepJumpAI/README.md

 Sheep Jump AI is an AI that plays a game where sheep—each being a neural network—jump to avoid fences and learns using the genetic algorithm.
 Implementation of the genetic algorithm is a work in progress right now.

-Inclusion of fitness, more friendly UI, features for more interactivity such as ability to adjust population size, and much more coming soon!
+Inclusion of fitness, features for more interactivity such as ability to adjust population size, and much more coming soon!

 Game is inspired by Google Chrome's dinosaur game.

 ## How The Game Works (Work in Progress)

-Currently 10 sheep, each with a neural network attached to them, will spawn and one of them are eliminated when they hit a fence.
-If there are 0 sheep left, the game is over and when there are 2 sheep left, a new generation of sheep (10 sheep) are created.
+Currently 10 sheep, each with a neural network attach to them, will spawn and a sheep is eliminated when it hits a fence (sometimes there are sheep that are invincible to fences 👀).
+If there are 0 sheep left, the game is over.
+When there are 2 sheep left, a new generation of 10 sheep is created.
 Refresh your browser to spawn a new group of 10 sheep.

 ## How the Genetic Algorithm Works